BrentOzarULTD/SQL-Server-First-Responder-Kit/README.md

 ### Logging sp_BlitzFirst to Tables

-You can log sp_BlitzFirst performance data to tables and then analyze the results with the Power BI dashboard.
-To do it, schedule an Agent job to run sp_BlitzFirst every 15 minutes with these parameters populated:
+You can log sp_BlitzFirst performance data to tables by scheduling an Agent job to run sp_BlitzFirst every 15 minutes with these parameters populated:

 * @OutputDatabaseName = typically 'DBAtools'
 * @OutputSchemaName = 'dbo'